CMarcoo/SafeChat/CONTRIBUTING.md

 **Java Specifications**<br>
 When contributing you must enforce Java 8 standards, any attempt to use Java 9 and above features will not be accepted.<br>
+**Lombok**<br>
+When contributing to this project, you must make proper use of Lombok and adapt your code style to it: avoid writing anything that could be obtained with Lombok features.
 **Code flow**<br>
 Avoid any use of nested blocks when possible, they make the code harder to read , hence we want to avoid them.<br>
 Also avoid unnecessary long conditions, when possible save a reference instead of using multiple getters in a condition.<br>